MicrosoftDocs/power-pages-docs/power-pages-docs/templates/blank.md

 ---
-title: Blank Page template
+title: Blank page template
-description: The Blank Page template provides a customizable site that you can start building from scratch.
+description: The blank page template provides a customizable site that you can start building from scratch.
 author: nickdoelman
 ms.topic: conceptual
 ms.custom: